-As part of the current year acquisition of Hellaby Holdings Limited, the acquired Resource Services held for sale asset has a non-controlling interest that is material to the group.
+As part of the current year acquisition of Hellaby Holdings Limited, the acquired Resource Services held for sale asset has a noncontrolling interest that is material to the consolidated entity.
 Refer to note 35.
 The amounts relating to this non-controlling interest and subsequent transactions are as represented above.